Carbon Insetting vs Carbon Offsetting: What You Need to Know

-The Ins & Outs of Carbon Insetting & Offsetting
+The Ins & Outs of Carbon Insetting vs Offsetting

 Carbon Finance Markets: Only a Small Part of the Solution

 An entire market based on offsetting carbon has evolved in recent years.
-This market allows big companies and organizations to buy, sell, and trade carbon credits.
+What is carbon offsetting?
+It is when companies can buy carbon credits from other companies who are actively decreasing emissions, thereby supporting their work and less directly mitigating climate change.
+This carbon finance market allows big companies and organizations to buy, sell, and trade carbon credits.
 It is an interesting idea.
-On the one hand, it incentivizes some organizations to continue their climate-sustaining work; on the other hand, it incentivizes other companies to do less and merely buy the credit, or good work, of others.
+On the one hand, it incentivizes some organizations to continue their climate-sustaining work.
+On the other hand, it incentivizes other companies to do less and merely buy the credit, or good work, of others.

 The scramble to solve climate change will continue until organizations start decarbonizing their own value chains to include more nature-positive solutions and operations.
 Carbon offsetting can continue to be an incentivizing tool, but it can’t be considered a substitute for direct emissions reductions and beyond that, regenerating practices that actually work in harmony with the earth.

 What we need is an inherently more constructive approach to carbon emission mitigation.